ordina-jworks/ordina-jworks.github.io/_posts/2017-10-04-Testing-angular-with-karma.md

 Now, I must admit that I’m not too fond of writing tests myself.
 However, I do strongly believe they help a lot towards improving the quality of the code.
-Writing unit tests is quite a hassle, but with an application that is continuously growing and changing, they are an efficient way to prevent bugs getting to production.
+Writing unit tests can be quite a hassle, but with an application that is continuously growing and changing, they are an efficient way to prevent bugs getting to production.

 # Table of contents
 1. [Setup](#setup)